 Keeping an Archive:

-I’m not really sure where to put this piece of information but as we spent a bit of time today talking about saving images, I’m going to put this information on today’s posts.
+I’m not really sure where to put this piece of information but as we spent a bit of time today talking about keeping an archive.

 Most artists do not do this until they’re well into their careers.
 In the meantime, they’ve sold a ton of work and have no idea where it’s all gone.